 Some studies support that creatine can also help reduce muscle damage or enhance recovery following intense exercise, including lowering inflammatory markers.
 Studies show mixed results, but it may be beneficial.

-There are a lot of fears and misinformation surrounding the use of creatine, but it’s currently a legal and effective ergogenic aid (energizing) that also can help with repair and recovery in addition to proper sports nutrition and programming
+There are a lot of fears and misinformation surrounding the use of creatine.
+However, it’s currently a legal and effective ergogenic aid (energizing) that also can help with repair and recovery in addition to proper sports nutrition and programming

 We make about 1 gram of creatine per day.
 If you consume animal proteins you will take in about 1 g per day through food.
 Vegetarians and vegans have reduced creatine levels so they may very well respond to supplementation.

 As an ergogenic aid (energizing) creatine gives the muscles more fuel so you can accomplish more in the weight room, at practice, etc.

 Research supports two methods of taking creatine.
-The “loading method” involves taking 0.3 g/kg/day for 5-7 days (split into 3-4 doses a day as some athletes may experience gastrointestinal distress otherwise) and then 3-5 g/day thereafter.
-Other methods involve cycling the creatine by taking 3-5 g a day for 4-6 weeks at a time which provides a more gradual increase in muscle creatinine and not as quick of an effect as using the loading protocol followed by a maintenance dose.
+The “loading method” involves taking 0.3 g/kg/day for 5-7 days.
+Often split into 3-4 doses a day as some athletes may experience gastrointestinal distress otherwise.
+Followed by 3-5 g/day thereafter.
+Other methods involve cycling the creatine by taking 3-5 g a day for 4-6 weeks at a time.
+This provides a more gradual increase in muscle creatinine.
+It is not as quick of an effect as using the loading protocol followed by a maintenance dose.